Authorisation flow actions

 }

 In this example, the form has a type of select.
-This means you need to create a UI that enables the user to select between the valid options in the response.
-In this case, branch-a and branch-b.
+This means you need to create a UI that enables the user to select between the valid options in the response, in this case, branch-a or branch-b.

 How to complete the form action